 A Few takeaways from my first in-person custom experience

 1.)
 It’s tough getting custom right when measuring yourself.

 Having an experienced fitter measure you > everything else.
 My fitter has been doing this for decades.
-Just by observing how I stand and walk, she was able to list the individual fit issues I have with suits, such as:
+Just by observing how I stand and walk, she was able to list the individual fit issues I have with

 - fabric pulling behind legs and at crotch seam